Montblanc Metamorphosis Collection Villeret transformer watch

-Coming in a case reminiscent of Dali’s famous melting clocks, the new timepiece also features a futuristic transformer dial.
-With a push of a slide you can transform the regulateur-style civil time display watch into a chronograph.
+Coming in a case reminiscent of Dali’s famous melting clocks, the new timepiece also features a futuristic ‘transformer’ dial.
+With a push of a slide, you can transform the regulator-style civil time display watch into a chronograph.

-The complication adds 315 extra parts to the original 252 parts of the Minerva Kaliber 16-29 hand-wound movement.
+The complication adds 315 extra parts to the original 252 parts of the hand-wound Minerva Kaliber 16-29.

-If I understand it correctly, the Montblanc Metamorphosis watch is still in its prototype phase, but the 3d-presentation by Montblanc looks truly astonishing.
+If I understand it correctly, the Metamorphosis is still in its prototype phase, but the 3d-presentation by Montblanc looks truly astonishing.

 Photos: Montblanc